Economics of Ransomware: Risk Interdependence and Large-Scale Attacks

 140 Pages Posted: 3 Apr 2019 Last revised: 15 Nov 2021

 Recently, the development of ransomware strains as well as changes in the marketplace for malware have greatly reduced the entry barrier for attackers to conduct large-scale ransomware attacks.
 In this paper, we examine how this mode of cyberattack impacts software vendors and consumer behavior.
-When victims face an added option to mitigate losses via a ransom payment, both the equilibrium market size and the vendor's profit under optimal pricing can actually increase in the ransom demand as well as the risk of residual losses following a ransom payment (which reflect the trustworthiness of the ransomware operator).
-We further show that for intermediate levels of risk of the vulnerability being successfully exploited, the vendor restricts software adoption by substantially hiking prices.
-This lies in stark contrast to outcomes in a benchmark case involving traditional malware (non-ransomware) where the vendor will choose to decrease price as security risk increases.
-Social welfare is higher under ransomware compared to the benchmark in both sufficiently low and high risk settings.
-However, for intermediate risk, it is better from a social standpoint if consumers do not to have an option to pay ransom.
-We also show that the expected total ransom paid is non-monotone in the risk of success of the attack, increasing when the risk is moderate in spite of a decreasing ransom-paying population.
-For ransomware attacks on other vectors (as opposed to patchable vulnerabilities), there can still be incentives to hike price.
-However, market size and profits instead weakly decrease in the ransom amount, and strategic discontinuous reductions in price due to increased risk are no longer observed.
+When victims face an added option to mitigate losses via a ransom payment, both the equilibrium market size and the vendor's profit under optimal pricing can actually increase in the ransom demand.
+Profit can also increase in the scale of residual losses following a ransom payment (which reflect the trustworthiness of the ransomware operator).
+We show that for intermediate levels of risk, the vendor restricts software adoption by substantially hiking up price.
+This lies in stark contrast to outcomes in a benchmark case involving traditional malware (non-ransomware) where the vendor decreases price as security risk increases.
+Social welfare is higher under ransomware compared to the benchmark in both sufficiently low and high-risk settings.
+However, for intermediate risk, it is better from a social standpoint if consumers do not have an option to pay ransom.
+We also show that the expected ransom paid is non-monotone in risk, increasing when risk is moderate in spite of a decreasing ransom-paying population.
+For ransomware attacks on other vectors (beyond patchable vulnerabilities), there can still be an incentive to hike price.
+However, market size and profits instead weakly decrease in the ransom amount.
 When studying a generalized model that includes both traditional and ransomware attacks, our results remain robust to a wide range of scenarios, including threat landscapes where ransomware has only a small presence.

-Keywords: software security, software patching, ransomware, security attacks, network externalities
+Keywords: software security, software patching, ransomware, large-scale cyberattacks, network externalities, interdependent risk

 JEL Classification: L86, L19, D11, D40